wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==

+= Version 4.4 =
+*  Fix:  20131002 - fix to the single event 'add to google calendar' for one day events.
+Google used to accept events without end dates in the link.
+It now wants an enddate, so this has been added.
+Thanks to Kevin for identifying this.

 = Version 4.3 =
 *  Fix:  20130922 - minor fix for multisite users.
 Removed a debug function.